uygarcey/SH-FWI/README.md

 # FORWARD SOLUTION
 ## Used article is  Chen, Z., Cheng, D.,Feng,W.,and Wu,T. 2013.An optimal 9-point finite difference  scheme for the Helmholtz equation with PML.
 International Journal Of Numerical  Analysis and Modeling,10,389-410.
 # Just try to fallow formulas and  derive it yourself.
+Descriptions will be provided later

 #
  ![surfreq_sh](https://github.com/user-attachments/assets/dac4a8a3-08af-4071-92bd-569b848f0c74)